-Christmas Lunch with a difference in Granard
+Christmas lunch with a difference in Granard

-The 14th Annual Lus na Gréine Family Resource Centre, Granard Senior Citizens Christmas party took place on Sunday last but with a difference.
+The 14th Annual Senior Citizens Christmas party took place on Sunday last in Granard but with a difference.

 Lus na Gréine FRC were determined to run the event despite the challenges of Covid and to ensure that senior citizens know how highly they are valued and are thought of.

-This year Lus na Gréine FRC teamed up with Anna from Belles Kitchen and with the support of Granard Post Office who helped get the word out and the Granard Gardaí, Maguire’s Transport, Volunteers and the Board at the FRC, 152 four course Christmas lunches were distributed.
+This year they teamed up with Anna from Belles Kitchen and with the support of Granard Post Office who helped get the word out and the Granard Gardai, Maguire’s Transport, Volunteers and the Board at the FRC 152 4 course Christmas lunches were distributed.

 Leave your comment